Embanking of the tidal Thames: Sinking land, rising tide

 Spurrell's theory has been described as a "startling suggestion" since shown to be probably correct. "[M]ost modern authorities would agree with Spurrell (I889) that the alluvial plain was an area of marsh dissected by creeks, and that the tidal limit was further seaward than today".
 (The sinking of the land with respect to sea level is best described as relative, however, since it is a complex of several factors: see The advancing head of tide, below.)

 The origins of the walls

-As a specimen of his maps, Spurrell published the one shown here.
-It had a network of walls enclosing reclaimed marshland near Higham, Kent.
+As a specimen of his maps, Spurrell published the one of Higham, Kent shown here.
+It had a network of walls enclosing reclaimed marshland.
 The highest walls were the current tidal defences; progressively lower walls lay inland and were (he said) the old defences.
 The Thames at high spring tides continued to deposit mud on the Saltings but of course not on the landside areas; these were now lower.
 This was an instance of land reclamation by successive 'inning' of marshland (see below).